Bachelor of Arts (BA) in Christian Ministry

 - Christian ministry

 Particular emphasis is placed on contextualizing Christianity within a variety of diverse situations, allowing future pastors to minister effectively throughout their churches and communities.
-The professional focus of the program prepares students to effectively lead and manage within Christian contexts, while the theological focus prepares them for spiritual aspects of ministry.
+The professional focus of the program can help you learn to effectively lead and manage within Christian contexts, while the theological focus can prepare you for the spiritual aspects of ministry.

 To develop ministry leaders capable of building a strong church, courses are also offered on these subjects: